LEFapps/lef-translations/README.md

-# Translations
+# Translations/CMS

-Meteor package for translations
+Meteor React package for translations and CMS.

 ## Installation